 Another loss in the grief process is pet loss.
 A veterinarian becomes a trusted source for the family; but in the case of euthanizing, it is a painless process for the pet.
 For the family, the added stress to the bereavement process by leaving family members feeling guilty initially, but if done properly, can help families understand that they spared their beloved pet unnecessary suffering.

 Since 1969, Elisabeth Kübler-Ross's five stages of grief has created the standard model to follow and prescribe.

-- Denial: a state of shock and denial; life seems meaningless and overwhelming
+- Denial: a state of shock and denial; life seems

 - Anger: a necessary stage of healing; frustration and irritation replace confusion; the more you feel it, the more it will allow for healing